Integrated Strategy for Radioactive Waste

 The first of its kind for Canada, the Integrated Strategy for Radioactive Waste is informed by more than two years of engagement with Canadians, Indigenous peoples and waste generators and owners, as well as detailed studies of both technical considerations and international best practices.

 Canada is safely managing its radioactive waste today.
-While the majority of Canada’s radioactive waste has long-term disposal plans, there are gaps — particularly with regard to some low-, intermediate- and non-fuel high-level wastes.
+While the majority of radioactive waste has long-term disposal plans, there are gaps — particularly with regard to some low-, intermediate- and non-fuel high-level wastes.

 ISRW

-Read the proposed Integrated Strategy for Radioactive Waste.
+Read the Integrated Strategy for Radioactive Waste.

 Learn more about the engagement process at http://www.radwasteplanning.ca